What Are Maladaptive Behaviors — and Why Do They Develop?

 Learn what fawning is, how it develops as a trauma response, its signs, how it affects relationships, and how trauma-informed care supports healing

 Mania involves periods of abnormally elevated mood, energy, or activity levels.
 Most commonly, this is associated with bipolar disorder and related conditions.
 Mania is a very serious mental health condition and requires prompt medical attention to diagnose and treat.
 But it is treatable.
 Read on to learn more.
-What Is Mania?
-A manic episode can […]
+What Types of Mania Exist — and […]

 Learn how to get out of the freeze response caused by anxiety.
 Understand why it happens, coping mechanisms, and how your nervous system can heal